Election 2022: Nevada GOP contest crucial to Senate control

 Trump’s false claims of fraud in the 2020 election are laced throughout some of Tuesday’s contests, including what’s normally a little-watched race for Nevada secretary of state.
 Republican Barbara Cegavske, who was censured by the Nevada GOP for declaring there was no fraud and defending the results as accurate, is term-limited.
 A crowded field of Republicans who have embraced “election integrity” concerns to varying degrees are vying to replace her.

-In South Carolina, two Republicans in the U.S. House who’ve drawn Trump’s displeasure are facing challengers solicited by the former president.
+In South Carolina, two Republicans in the U.S. House who’ve drawn Trump’s displeasure were facing challengers solicited by the former president.

 U.S. Rep. Nancy Mace, who is running in the state’s swingy 1st Congressional District, is being challenged by former state lawmaker Katie Arrington.
 She has criticized Mace for having “turned her back” on Trump for criticizing his role in the Jan.
-6 insurrection.
-Mace has still sought to demonstrate support for him and even made a video in front of Trump Tower in New York.
+6 insurrection, though Mace has still sought to demonstrate support for him.

 In South Carolina’s 7th Congressional District, Trump recruited a challenger for U.S. Rep. Tom Rice, who was among 10 House Republicans to support Trump’s second impeachment.
 Trump is backing Rice’s top challenger, state Rep. Russell Fry.

 South Carolina also has five Democrats, including former U.S. Rep. Joe Cunningham, vying to win their party’s nomination for governor.
-The winner will take on Republican Gov. Henry McMaster, who is expected to easily defeat two GOP rivals.
+The winner will take on Republican Gov. Henry McMaster, who easily defeated two GOP rivals.

 In Maine, the primary will be similarly easy for the one Republican and one Democrat running.
 But it will mark the official start of a fierce general election race between Democratic incumbent Janet Mills and former two-term Republican Gov. Paul LePage, who was known nationally for making vulgar remarks and declared himself to be “Trump before there was Trump.”

-Like Trump, LePage moved to Florida after leaving office, but moved back in 2020 and decided to run for a third term.

-Elections are also being held Tuesday in North Dakota, and Republican U.S. Sen. John Hoeven is expected to easily win his primary.
+Elections were also being held Tuesday in North Dakota, and Republican U.S. Sen. John Hoeven is expected to easily win his primary.

 Price reported from New York.